hexcute/hexcute-bench/README.md

-# Hexcute Artifact (CGO 2026)
+# hexcute-bench

-This repository contains the artifact accompanying the paper:
+This repository contains the benchmark scripts for our paper:

 **Hexcute: A Compiler Framework for Automating Layout Synthesis in GPU Programs**
-_CGO 2026_

-The artifact includes source code, benchmark scripts, instructions, and tools required to reproduce all evaluation results reported in the paper.
+The repository structure is organized as follows:

+- `docker`: Contains the Dockerfiles for building the Docker containers needed for the runtime environment.
+- `hidet`: Contains the source code of Hexcute.
+- `scripts`: Includes the scripts to run the experiments presented in the paper.
+- `hexcute_results_demo`: Provides example figures generated during the artifact evaluation process.

 ---